goauthentik/authentik/website/integrations/services/aruba-orchestrator/index.md

 ## Preparation

-The following placeholders are used in the documentation below:
+The following placeholders are used in this guide:

 -   `arubaorchestrator.company` is the FQDN of the Aruba Orchestrator install.
 -   `authentik.company` is the FQDN of the authentik install.